When should you pay estimated taxes?

 When do I pay?

 Quarterly taxes are due in the middle of the month during April, June, September, and January.
-The exact dates change every year, but a simple Google search will pull up that information.
-You don’t have to make the last quarterly payment in January, as long as you’re ok with making that final quarterly payment when you file in April.
+The exact dates change every year, so be sure to check the IRS website.
+You don’t have to make the last quarterly payment in January, as long as you’re okay with making that final quarterly payment when you file in April.

 How much should I save for quarterly taxes?